🚀 Introduction

-When you buy a streaming server, two factors decide whether your viewers enjoy a smooth, high-quality experience or leave frustrated — streaming server bandwidth and streaming server storage requirements.
-These two technical elements affect video resolution, buffering time, and the overall user experience, whether you’re running a live event or hosting a video-on-demand (VOD) library.
+When you buy a streaming server, two factors decide whether your viewers enjoy a smooth, high-quality experience or leave frustrated streaming server bandwidth and streaming server storage requirements.
+These two technical elements affect video resolution, buffering time, and the overall user experience, whether you're running a live event or hosting a video-on-demand (VOD) library.
+High-performance streaming relies on a delicate balance between data throughput and data accessibility.

 Bandwidth ensures your video streams are delivered quickly and consistently, while storage determines how much content you can host and how fast it can be retrieved.
-If either is underestimated, even the best streaming server setup can fail to meet user expectations.
+If either is underestimated, even the best streaming server setup can fail to meet user expectations, leading to high bounce rates.
+To understand the foundational components of these systems, you might want to learn what is a server and how its architecture supports heavy data loads.

 In this guide, you'll learn everything you need to choose the right bandwidth and storage, how to calculate how much bandwidth for streaming you need, how to find the best storage for streaming servers, and how to match your requirements with the right streaming server hosting plan.